 The things changed dramatically at the very end of the Millenium.
 Land value and labor costs skyrocketing in Hong Kong (and also in Mainland China) made this ancient model unsustainable.
 The schools required a solid base of paying students, that had to be kept tied in some ways: as had happened almost a hundred years earlier in Japan, when Gichin Funakosi tweaked the Okinawan karate into Shotokan, the happily informal Chines kungfu became an organised system.
 Enter hierarchies, ceremonies, classes and courses, exams and degrees, with a proliferation of instructors, colored belts and uniforms.
 And – what’s most significant – the conceptual techniques were split and forged into fixed movements, producing an artificial fragmentation and freezing of the art core aimed to diluting and complicating the matter, allowing a substantial lengthening of the teaching time.
 The few days required in the Eighties to learn a form became months in the modern schools, keeping the students tied and producing a larger and steady income for a much longer time.

-Eventually this fictitious fragmentation moved the focus from the concepts to the single movements, jeopardising the underlying creative process of comprehension and assimilation that preserved the essence of the art.
+Eventually this fictitious fragmentation moved the focus from the concepts to the single movements, jeopardising the underlying creative process of comprehension and assimilation that preserved the conceptual nature of Hung Kuen, the real essence of the art.
 The basic principles were substituted with long sequences of single stereotyped movements, that were subject to stratified personal adaptations, often induced by false myths.
 One for all, the myth of the “low stance” at all costs, a misunderstanding that brings people to open the waist to go lower, breaking up their center of gravity, defusing the waist energy and losing control of the action space.
 It’s amazing how many teachers, no matter if obscure or celebrated, fall into this fundamental error.

 Please see the video below for a clear example of lack of awareness and use of the waist.